This page contains topics for the new GSP owner to consider. If you are adopting a GSP from us, you will also receive our Adoption Packet.

 - How is euthanasia handled

 You are your dog’s advocate.
 Be sure that you select a vet that you feel comfortable with and are able to communicate with, that will work with you in a partnership to provide what is best for you and your GSP.

-Consider purchasing Speaking for Spot, and Your Dog’s Best Health: A Dozen Reasonable Things to Expect from Your Vet, by Dr. Nancy Kay.
-Learn to become the ultimate advocate for your pet’s health.
+Consider purchasing two books: Speaking for Spot and Your Dog's Best Health: A Dozen Reasonable Things to Expect from Your Vet, by Dr. Nancy Kay.
+Learn to become the ultimate advocate for your pet's health.
 These books cover such topics as how to select a vet, questions to ask, the 10 Commandments of Veterinary Visits, and reasonable expectations for both your vet and you!

 Vet care is no longer just about vaccinations.
 The annual visit with your veterinarian focuses on wellness and preventative care.
 The Canine Preventative Healthcare Guidelines are now available from the American Animal Hospital Association and the American Veterinary Medical Association.

 Pet medication can be expensive.
 You might wish to shop online or see if your veterinarian offers price matching.
 Ask if a generic version is available.
 Check out pet prescription cost-saving options at retailers like Target, Walmart, Costco, etc (many offer a fixed-price low-cost option for common pet prescriptions).

 Yes, please!
 Training is a great way to form a strong bond with your GSP.
 Your trainer will also assist you in the adjustment process as you get your new family member settled.
 If you are adopting an adult GSP, be assured that dogs of any age can learn and will benefit from training.
 See more information about training and trainers on our GSP Training and Info page.
 Good dog!

 At some point, you may need to board your GSP.
 It's best if you've planned in advance and selected a provider so you'll know your GSP is safe and secure while you're away.